takayukii/example-laravelchat-socket.io/readme.md

 $ node socket-server.js
 ```

-1. Access to http://192.168.33.40/, and create two users and logged in with different browsers.
+1. Access to http://<YOUR_ENDPOINT>/, and create two users and logged in with different browsers.
-2. Access to http://192.168.33.40/home, you can chat using two browsers.
+2. Access to http://<YOUR_ENDPOINT>/home, you can chat using two browsers.

 ## TODO

-* Elixir
+* Test